Tourgito/StreamingProccessing/README.md

-Next, Figure 1.3 shows the messages that are saved in the topic 'Test' of Kafka, in which the Producer publish the messages.
+Next, Figure 1.3 shows the messages that are saved in the topic 'Test' of Kafka, in which the Producer publishes the messages.

 <img src="images/Topic.png">Figure 1.3 Messages saved in the topic 'Test' of Kafka